OpenDataScotland/jkan/_datasets/Argyll and Bute Council - Open Data - Electoral Ward.md

 license: ''
 maintainer: Argyll and Bute Council
 maintainer_email: someone@example.com
-notes: "Electoral Wards in Argyll and Bute Council - the divisions of the area used\
+notes: "<p>Electoral Wards in Argyll and Bute Council - the divisions of the area\
-  \ to elect local\_councillors.
-Each ward has three or four councillors."
+  \ used to elect local\_councillors.
+Each ward has three or four councillors.</p>"
 organization: Argyll and Bute Council
 resources:
 - format: html